MatteoLarrode/DataViz-2102/Graphing Relationships/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-7-1.png)

 The effect of removing Washington D.C. is that the points of the scatter plot are less tightly clustered.
-Removing the outlier - DC - helps to get a clearer view of the evolution of the vote for the Democrat candidate between 2016 and 2020 in the other states.
+Removing the outlier has the effect of zooming in on the other states, and helps to get a clearer view of the evolution of the vote for the Democrat candidate between 2016 and 2020 in the other states.

 ## Question 3